pact-foundation/pact-ruby/README.md

 ## What is it good for?

 Pact is most valuable for designing and testing integrations where you (or your team/organisation/partner organisation) control the development of both the consumer and the provider.
-It is fantastic tool for intra-organsation microservices.
+It is fantastic tool for testing intra-organsation microservices.

 ## What is it not good for?